Qinying-Liu/TagAlign/README.md

  ## ❤️ Acknowledgements

 * [TCL](https://github.com/kakaobrain/tcl): The codebase we built upon.
 Thanks for their wonderful work.
-* [CLIP_Surgery](https://github.com/xmed-lab/CLIP_Surgery): An effective strategy for enhancing the fine-grained localization capabilities of CLIP is to refine the training-free approach.
+* [CLIP_Surgery](https://github.com/xmed-lab/CLIP_Surgery): An effective training-free strategy for enhancing the fine-grained localization capabilities of CLIP.